Gamma-ray Bursts as Distance Indicators by a Statistical Learning Approach: Introduction

 The problem of the incompleteness of the sample is a critical issue both for LGRBs and SGRBs \citep{Dainotti2021ApJ...914L..40D,Paul2018MNRAS.477.4275P,Wanderman2015MNRAS.448.3026W}.
 Accurately determining the redshift for SGRBs is crucial with the dawn of gravitational wave astronomy.
 Therefore, a method that can reliably estimate redshifts for more GRBs both at low and high-$z$ is paramount.
 At high-$z$, we can trace the SFR of Population III.
 Since only a small fraction of GRBs observed by Swift ($\sim 26\%$) have redshift, we need methods to infer the redshifts.

-As mentioned above, using correlations has allowed us to obtain {pseudo-redshifts} for larger samples for cosmological studies \citep{Razaque2024MNRAS.529.2676A,Lloyd_Ronning_2022,atteia2003,yonetoku2004,Kocevski2006ApJ...642..371K,Tsutsui2011PASJ...63..741T,Dainotti2011ApJ...730..135D,zhang2018}, but the inferred redshifts are not yet accurate.
-We propose a very effective method using {\bf statistical learning} tools for determining redshifts.
+As mentioned above, using correlations has allowed us to obtain {pseudo-redshifts} for larger samples for cosmological studies \citep{Lloyd_Ronning_2022,atteia2003,yonetoku2004,Kocevski2006ApJ...642..371K,Tsutsui2011PASJ...63..741T,Dainotti2011ApJ...730..135D,zhang2018}, but the inferred redshifts are not yet accurate. { Recently, \cite{Razaque2024MNRAS.529.2676A} trained a Deep Neural Networks to predict the redshift of Fermi-GBM and Konus Wind GRBs using spectral fit parameters.
+However, they do not perform cross-validation and do not eliminate duplicated GRBs from the two data sets.
+Regardless, although not reliable, their results do highlight the strength of such an approach.} We propose a very effective method using { statistical learning} tools for determining redshifts.

 In \S\ref{sample}, we detail our GRB sample used for the redshift inference procedure via methods, described in \S\ref{Methods}.
 In \S\ref{results}, we describe how the chosen procedures reproduce the observed spectroscopic redshifts.
-In \S \ref{evol}, we compare the results from applying {\bf statistical learning} methods to both predicted redshift ($z_{pred}$) and observed redshift ($z_{obs}$) to obtain the LF and density rate evolution.
+In \S \ref{evol}, we compare the results from applying { statistical learning} methods to both predicted redshift ($z_{pred}$) and observed redshift ($z_{obs}$) to obtain the LF and density rate evolution.
 We also compare our density rate evolution with the established results in the literature.
 A summary and discussion of the impact on future work are given in \S \ref{summary}.